Slyne-with-Hest: Notable buildings and roads

 Hest Bank's best-known building, 'The Hest Bank Hotel' (previously named the Sands Inn), is itself hundreds of years old, and once served as a coaching station for traffic crossing the sands of what is now called Morecambe Bay.
 Ordnance Survey Maps still show the right-of-way across Morecambe Bay from Hest Bank to Grange-over-Sands, and many walkers enjoy guided walks across the bay, which take place from Spring to Autumn, normally every other weekend, tides allowing.
 The right-of-way is not suitable for normal motor vehicles, there being water at around knee-height to cross at the outflow from the River Kent.

 Governance

 An electoral ward of the same name exists.
 This ward extends beyond the confines of the parish and has a population taken at the 2011 Census of 4,119.

 Before Brexit for the European Parliament residents in Slyne-with-Hest voted to elect MEPs for the North West England constituency.

+Transport

+Bus

+The village has 3 bus routes serving.
+First one is the 755 to Heysham or Bowness-on-Windermere.The second is the 5 to Carnforth or Overton.
+Finally, the 55 to Lancaster or Carnforth.

+Train

+The town no longer has a railway station.
+It closed n 1969.
+Now, the nearest train station is Lancaster with services to Glasgow, Edinburgh, Barrow, Windermere going Northbound and going southbound, Manchester Airport and London Euston.
+A branch line also runs to Morecambe and a few trains run to Leeds.

-Railway line
+Railway Incident

 In 1965 this originally coastal village was the scene of a rail accident on 20 May, when a sleeper train from London Euston bound for Glasgow Central left the rails at 70 mph and collided with the Hest Bank station buildings.
 No one was seriously injured, although from that time Hest Bank has ceased to serve as a passenger station, its railside platform consequently now lying buried in undergrowth.